 - Yellow Marigolds: Symbolic of happiness, loyalty, and friendship, the yellow Marigold is like a ray of sunshine on a cloudy day, offering hope and positivity.

-- Orange Marigold: It represents enthusiasm, vitality, and a zest of life.
+- Orange Marigolds: They represent enthusiasm, vitality, and a zest for life.

 - Red Marigolds: A deeper, more passionate representation, they stand for strong emotions, love, and commitment.

-- As a popular historical beauty regimen, extracts from Marigold were used in ancient cosmetics and were believed to rejuvenate and refresh the skin.
+- As a popular historical beauty regimen, extracts from the marigold flower were used in ancient cosmetics and were believed to rejuvenate and refresh the skin.

-- The deep colors of Marigold have been used as natural dyes for fabrics in various cultures.
+- The deep colors of marigolds have been used as natural dyes for fabrics in various cultures.

 - Marigold's scientific name, Tagetes, is derived from a mythological Etruscan deity named Tages, who was believed to possess the wisdom of the ages.